shaninalex/financial-analyzer/README.md

 ## IMPORTANT

 >This project has no commercial value.
-Created for educational and fun purposes.
+Created for educational and curiousity purposes.
 >The main goal of this project is to work on this project and gain experience
 >in solving unusual tasks and implementing ideas.